getgud-io/getgud-docs/sdk-commands.md

         PositionF position,
         RotationF rotation);
 ```
-* `matchGuid` - guid of the live Match where the action happened
+* `matchGuid` - guid of the live Match where the action happened.
+Max 36 chars.
 * `actionTimeEpoch` - epoch time in milliseconds when the action happened
-* `playerGuid` - your player Id
+* `playerGuid` - your player Id.
+Max 36 chars.
-* `characterGuid` - Guid of the spawned character from your game, 36 max length.
+* `characterGuid` - Guid of the spawned character from your game.
+Max 36 chars.
-* `teamGuid` - The identifier of the player's team
+* `teamGuid` - The identifier of the player's team.
+Max 36 chars.
 * `initialHealth` - The initial health of the player
 * `position` - X,Y,Z coordinates of the player at the moment of action.
 * `rotation` - YAW, PITCH, ROLL rotation of player view at the moment of action.